-The Housing Authority of the City of Winder offers a wide variety of programs as described below.(This information also available for download as a PowerPoint slide deck or PDF Document.
+The Housing Authority of the City of Winder offers a wide variety of programs as described below.(This information also available for download as a Resident Services Power Point 2018 ResidentServices PP or a PDF file 2018 Resident Services.
 Click desired format.)

 GED Classes offered thru Lanier Technical College every month.
 Classes consist of individualized test preparation on the five main topic areas:

 Citizenship classes consist of Civics and American history instruction.
 They prepare non-citizens to take the American citizenship test.
 Instruction covers the Constitution, American government, American customs, and historical events.

 WHA offers internships that assists community members in gaining work experience in an actual office and learning environment.
 It allows participants to learn basic office, communication and computer skills in order to obtain and maintain employment in an office environment.

 A Community Garden located at two locations that produces vine ripened tomatoes, garden sweet corn, tender collard greens, and much, much more.

 Yes, WHA has its very own community library.
 Whether you like reading fiction or non-fiction, horror or romance, you’re sure to find something that sparks your interest here at the WHA Community Library located at the Ft.
 Yargo Complex.

 ♦Onsite Boys & Girls Club

 The Boys and Girls Club of Winder-Barrow has several programs that strive to help youth with academic success, healthy lifestyles and character and leadership development.
 GREAT FUTURES START HERE!